jayzamazing/restaurant-pos-front-end/README.md

 This project can either be run using the following commands:
 > For production

+1. npm run compose-build-prod
+2. npm run compose-run-prod

+>If you need to run in manually
 1. docker-compose -f production.yml -f docker-compose.yml build
-2. docker-compose -f production.yml -f docker-compose.yml up -d
+2. docker-compose -f production.yml -f docker-compose.yml up

+docker-compose -f production.yml -f docker-compose.yml down

 > For Testing

+1. npm run compose-build-test
+2. npm run compose-run-test

+>If you need to run in manually

 1. docker-compose -f test.yml -f docker-compose.yml build
 2. docker-compose -f test.yml -f docker-compose.yml up

+docker-compose -f test.yml -f docker-compose.yml down

 ###Background
 I built this application to emulate a point of sale business application.
 This application would be similar to a POS system used by servers at a restaurant but available for use on any device with access to the web.